playlogo/NanoJournal/readme.md

 ## Current State

-Currently the project is in an super early prototype state.
+Currently the project is in an early prototype state.
-It was written in 2 Days during a School week, totaling to 7 hours.
+It was written in 3 Days, totaling to ~14 hours.
-It lacks most of the advanced features listed above, but should demonstrate easy of use!
+It lacks most of the advanced features you would expect from a text editor, but should demonstrate the easy of use and my goal!

 ## Roadmap